 Management acknowledges its responsibility for establishing and maintaining adequate internal control over financial reporting in accordance with Rule 13a-15(f) promulgated under the Exchange Act.
 Management has also evaluated the effectiveness of its internal control over external financial reporting in accordance with generally accepted accounting principles within the guidelines of the Committee of Sponsoring Organizations of the Treadway Commission framework.
-Based on the results of this evaluation, management has determined that the Partnership's internal control over financial reporting was effective as of December 31, 2009.
-The independent registered public accounting firm of Grant Thornton LLP, as auditors of the Partnership's financial statements included in the Annual Report, has issued an attestation report on the Partnership's internal control over financial reporting.
+Based on the results of this evaluation, management has determined that the Partnership's internal control over financial reporting was effective as of December 31, 2010.
+The independent registered public accounting firm of Grant Thornton LLP, as auditors of the Partnership's internal control over financial or extension report on the Partnership's internal control over financial or extension report on the Partnership's internal control over financial report on the Partnership's internal control over financial report on the Partnership's internal control over financial control over financial report on the Partnership's internal control over financial control over financial report on the Partnership's internal control over financial control over financial report on the Partnership's internal control over financial control over financial report on the Partnership's internal control over financial control contro